People Want Us To Assess Their "Am I The Jerk?" Stories

 “YTJ absolutely.

 As a parent, it is your responsibility and duty to teach and demonstrate to your children how to have healthy relationships.
 This means showing them how you reach out to them, make them a priority, and make time to hang out with them.

 You listen to them, share meals, share experiences, and you be the healthy relationship example they need so they can be healthy adults.

-You aren’t doing that at all.
-You’re burdening them with your expectations.
-They are children and have zero effing ideas of how to pat your hand and tell you you’re a good dad.
+They are children and have zero e****g ideas of how to pat your hand and tell you you’re a good dad.
 They need you to get in their space, tell them you want to see them and make it happen.

 They shouldn’t have to tell you they want you around, because you’re their dad you will always be the man they look up to and aspire to make proud unless you eff it up and be the example of what they don’t want to be.

 There are ZERO expectations on a child to validate your need to feel appreciated as a man, a father, and a provider.
 If your ego and feelings are hurt, that’s your negative self-talk and that is NOT their responsibility and very selfish of you.

-You’re effing up your relationship with them.
+You’re e****g up your relationship with them.
 Get in there and be the dad and man you know you wanted to be, and the kind of man you know you want them to be.

 Don’t think isolating yourself will magically make them realize they need you.
 They already do.
 They need you the be present and consistent.
 So go be a dad, for Pete’s sake.” _its_only_forever